shdlabs/SSTorytime/docs/approach.md

 ## Stories

+When we're familar with `knowledge' (which is the actual definition of it), we can communicate it to others by telling stories about it to people, machines, abstract processes, work in general.
+By communicating it to a process we're engaged in, we make use of it.
+It could be how to operate a cash register, or drive a car, when and how much to water a crop.
+Basically, it's about having the familiarity with cause and effect to trust ourselves to act appropriately in the appropriate circumstance or context.

-When we're familar with `knowledge' (which is the actual definition of it), we communicate by telling stories about it.
-A story is much more than idle gossip about unfamiliar hearsay: it has to make sense, it has to be grounded in intimate detail.
+A simple measure of knowledge is what kind of story we could tell.
+A knowledgable `story' is much more than idle gossip about unfamiliar hearsay: it has to make sense, it has to be grounded in intimate detail.
 Condensing knowledge into *intentional* stories (at different levels of detail for different purposes) helps us to pass on knowledge.
 Some stories are about solving problems, others are merely descriptive lessons learned.

-Gardens aside, one could say that generating familiarity and maintaining knowledge is like scaling the activity in a city.
-Time is driven by parallel events arriving.
-The more people, the faster the pace or pulse.
-We have to let this evolve, like the weather.
-You can't easy capture the weather, but with a little ingenuity you can put up a sail to ride the wind, and learn yourself to know its currents.

 ## Remembering and forgetting

-Memory has a horizon.
+Learning requires memory, and memory has a horizon.
 Things we learn, thoughts that we have, are easily lost and forgotten.
 Writing stuff down (intructions, experiences, etc) seems like a good idea, but it's useless if no one reads what is written regularly.
 It doesn't matter how you try to